Cheese-S/Wolfie3D/README.md

 - At the top of Visual Studio you should see a green arrow and the text **Local Windows Debugger**, click that and the HW application should run

 ## Credit
-This project took inspirations from
+This project took inspiration from
 - [Official-Vulkan-Samples](https://github.com/KhronosGroup/Vulkan-Samples)
 - [Vulkan-glTF-PBR](https://github.com/SaschaWillems/Vulkan-glTF-PBR)